LLNL/zfp/docs/source/faq.rst

 This linear transform will combine signed quantization errors that, in the worst case, may cause them to add up and increase the error, even though the average (RMS) error remains the same, i.e. some errors cancel while others compound.
-For d-dimensional data, d such inverse transforms are applied, with the possibility of errors cascading across transforms.
-To account for the worst possible case, zfp has to conservatively lower its internal error tolerance further, once for each of the d transform passes.
+For *d*-dimensional data, *d* such inverse transforms are applied, with the possibility of errors cascading across transforms.
+To account for the worst possible case, zfp has to conservatively lower its internal error tolerance further, once for each of the *d* transform passes.

 Unless the data is highly oscillatory or noisy, the error is not likely to be magnified much, leaving an observed error in the decompressed data that